Television in the Republic of Ireland: Deflectors (UHF television programme retransmission)

 In rural areas where neither cable or direct terrestrial overspill was available, UHF television programme retransmission systems or deflectors picked up the UK terrestrial channels (either from Northern Ireland or Wales), and retransmitted them on local UHF signals along with other channels.

 These operators faced legal action in the late 1990s from MMDS operators, as they did not pay royalties to the relevant broadcasters, and were not licensed.
 When the deflectors were shut down, there was such an outcry in those areas that an independent election candidate in County Donegal, Tom Gildea, was elected as a TD on a platform of supporting legalisation, which occurred in 1999.

 Deflectors were first licensed in 1999 by the then spectrum regulator, the ODTR.

-The Wireless Telegraphy (UHF Television Programme Retransmission) Regulations, 2009 were the last for deflectors, as all deflector licences expired in December 2012 due to the transition to DTT.There are few (if any) such systems still operating in Ireland.
+The Wireless Telegraphy (UHF Television Programme Retransmission) Regulations, 2009 were the last for deflectors, as all deflector licences expired in December 2012 due to the transition to DTT.
+There are few (if any) such systems still operating in Ireland.

 Television licence

-In Ireland, a television licence is required for any address at which there is a television set or device not exempted under Staturory Instrument 319 of 2009 see.
-In 2008, the annual licence fee is €160.
+In Ireland, a television licence is required for any address at which there is a television set or device not exempted under Statutory Instrument 319 of 2009.
+The annual licence fee is €160.
 Revenue is collected by An Post, the Irish postal service.
 The bulk of the fee is used to fund Raidió Teilifís Éireann, the state broadcaster.
 The licence must be paid for any premises that has any equipment that can potentially decode TV signals, even those that are not RTÉ's.
 The licence is free to senior citizens (to anyone over the age of 70, some over 66), some Social Welfare recipients, and individuals who are blind.
 The fee for the licences of such beneficiaries is paid for by the state.
+The fine for not having a TV licence is up to €1,000 (or €2,000 for subsequent offences) for those not having a TV licence when they need one.